Israeli official says the army won't withdraw from a Gaza corridor in potential jolt to truce

 French President Emmanuel Macron said he shared the “immense pain” of the family and loved ones of Yahalomi, who had French citizenship.

-Hamas said in a statement that the “only way” for Israel to secure the release of the remaining hostages was through negotiations and adhering to the agreement.
-It warned that any attempt to pull back from the truce “will only lead to more suffering” for the captives and their families.

-The statement was released before the Israeli official spoke about the Philadelphi corridor.

 Hamas confirmed that over 600 prisoners had been released overnight.
 Most were detainees returned to Gaza, where they had been rounded up after the Oct.
-7, 2023 attack that triggered the war and held without charge on security suspicions.
+7 attack and held without charge on security suspicions.

 Some of the released prisoners fell to their knees in gratitude after disembarking from buses in the southern Gaza city of Khan Younis.
 In the West Bank town of Beitunia, dozens of prisoners were welcomed by crowds of relatives and well-wishers.

-The released prisoners, some of whom had been serving life sentences over deadly attacks against Israelis, wore shirts issued by the Israeli prison service bearing a message in Arabic about pursuing one’s enemies.
+The released prisoners wore shirts issued by the Israeli prison service bearing a message in Arabic about pursuing one’s enemies.
 Some of the prisoners threw the shirts on the ground or set them on fire.

 Israel delayed the release of the prisoners on Saturday over Hamas’ practice of parading hostages before crowds and cameras during their release.
 Israel, along with the Red Cross and U.N. officials, have called the ceremonies humiliating for the hostages.